-Imagine a small village in a sleepy valley with huge limestone mountains surrounding it.
-This village lies by a beautiful river with amazing fluvial beaches.
+Imagine a small village lost in a sleepy valley with huge limestone mountains surrounding it.
+This village lies next to a beautiful river with amazing fluvial beaches.
 It’s called Kong Lor village and it’s more than 50 km from the main road, which in “Laos time” means at least 2 hours.
-This would be another lost village in the middle of Laos.
-However, next to Kong Lor village there is a pitch black cave that rips the karst mountains.
-This is the Kong Lor Cave!
+This would be another lost village in the middle of Laos, visited by no one.
+However, next to Kong Lor village there is a pitch-black cave that rips the karst mountains.
+This is the Kong Lor Cave, one other the geological wonders of South East Asia.

-Kong Lor Cave is 7 km long and has two main entrances.
+Kong Lor Cave (Sometimes also written Konglor cave) is 7 km long and has two main entrances.
 If we think about it, it looks more like a huge natural tunnel than a cave.
 At times the Cave is 100 meters wide and almost as high… One fantastic thing about it is the river that flows from one entrance to the other.
 The other is that this river is navigable by longtail boat!
+You can’t get better than this… we had to go there and include it in our Laos Itinerary.

 Let’s take this out of our chest and be very clear from the beginning: Kong Lor Cave was easily our favorite thing in Laos!
 Heck, it was one of the best (if not the best) activities we did in South East Asia!